• Skip to primary navigation

 Smart storage for over a bathroom toilet - love this ladder with basket set!

-I also love {this small space linen closet} and {this floor storage cabinet} as bathroom storage pieces.
+I also love {this white storage cabinet} and {this mango wood storage cabinet} as bathroom storage pieces.

 This tiered two drawer organizer is perfect for under the sink!

 It’s slim enough to fit in pretty much any cabinet and just the right depth to fit in front of the sink plumbing.
-It includes screws to screw it to the bottom of the cabinet to keep it from tipping over but I found it doesn’t need to be screwed down if you’re only opening one drawer at a time.
-We’ll be remodeling my girls’ bathroom later this year and it will be great to be able to pull out this freestanding organizer and put it in another bathroom during the remodel and then pop it right in the new vanity when it’s done!
+It includes screws to screw it to the bottom of the cabinet to keep it from tipping over, but I found it doesn’t need to be screwed down if you’re only opening one drawer at a time.

-Most bathroom cabinets have dummy panels in front of the the sink(s) – if you’re able to remove them, consider retrofitting them with {these hinged tip out trays}.
+Most bathroom cabinets have dummy panels in front of the sink(s) – if you’re able to remove them, consider retrofitting them with {these hinged tip-out trays}.
 They’re perfect for holding hair bands or a toothbrush and toothpaste:

 Love this little caddy for a toothbrush and toothpaste in this bathroom vanity!